Kristina-1991/IAM-Portfolio-CyberArk-ZeroTrust-Finclear-Final/00 - Portfolio Overview/Executive summary and Context/Introduction and context.md

 **This portfolio covers the complete end-to-end journey of Wave 1**:
 BRD → Agile delivery → Environment readiness → UAT → Go-live → Hypercare → BAU handover.

-All following sections are real extracts and evidence from this successful Wave 1 delivery.